Arguably the most successful Korean cable drama of all time has recently concluded its run. “SKY Castle” last episode was very shocking!

 Hye Na’s death

 Because of all that went down in episode 15, with the finale, I anticipated a logical explanation for Hye Na’s death.
-I get it was implied that the janitor killed her but there are so many inconsistency and coincidences that need to be met in order for that scenario to make sense.
+I get it was implied that the janitor killed her but there are so many inconsistencies and coincidences that need to be met in order for that scenario to make sense.
+Who killed Hye Na?
+Can it be logically explained?

 In the wider spectra, I understand why Coach Kim killed Hye Na, unlike what some kdrama fans think.
 She killed her husband because he threatened to take away her genius daughter, why wouldn’t she kill a teenager who threatens to dethrone her from her throne?